garyexplains/examples/how-to-build-a-raspberry-pi-nas.md

 sudo raspi-config
 ```

 Goto "2 Network Options" and then "N1 Hostname".
-Set the host name (e.g. 'mypi0nas', exit from _raspi-config_ using "< FINISH >" and then reboot as prompted.
+Set the host name (e.g. 'mypi0nas', exit from _raspi-config_ using \<FINISH> and then reboot as prompted.

 ## Install SAMBA
 Use SAMBA to share your files over the network.
 SAMBA is an open-source re-implementation of the SMB networking protocol (AKA Windows networking).
 To install SAMBA use: